History (HIST)College of Arts and Humanities

 HIST 662 Seminar: Islam and Islamic Civilization (3) Readings on the rise, spread, and development of Islamic cultures and civilizations throughout the world down to modern times.
 Repeatable one time.
 Pre: graduate standing or consent.
 Recommended: 354.

 HIST 663 Seminar in South Asian History (3) Graduate-level reading and research seminar on topics in Indian and South Asian history.
 Repeatable one time.

 HIST 667 (Alpha) Seminar in Korean History (3) Reading major interpretive works, and research in selected topics.
 (B) reading; (C) research.
+Repeatable one time per alpha.
 Pre: graduate standing or consent.

 HIST 675 (Alpha) Seminar in Pacific History (3) Reading and research on major themes and issues.
 (B) South Pacific; (C) Micronesia; (D) 19th century; (E) 20th century.
+Repeatable one time per alpha.
 Pre: graduate standing or consent.

 HIST 677 Seminar in History of Hawai‘i (3) Reading seminar with short papers required.
 Covers Kingdom of Hawai‘i and 20th-century Hawai‘i in alternate years.
 Repeatable one time.
 (Alt. years: fall)

 HIST 678 Hawaiian Historical Research: Documents and Methods (3) Research and writings emphasizing the interpretation of Hawaiian and English language primary sources.
 Development of source materials, approaches, and methods in Hawaiian history.
 A-F only.
 Graduate standing only.
 Pre: HAW 301 with a B or better, or instructor consent.